 Wheelchair rugby is an intense, contact team sport played by males and females in eight-minute quarters.
 To be eligible to compete, athletes must have a significant impairment that affects their arms and legs.

 Australian Steelers wheelchair rugby team

-The Australian Steelers wheelchair rugby team is one of the most successful teams in the world, winning two gold medals at the Paralympic Games (2012 and 2016) and a world championship (2014).
+The Australian Steelers wheelchair rugby team is one of the most successful teams in the world, winning two gold medals at the Paralympic Games (2012 and 2016) and world championships in 2014 and 2022.

 The National Squad features 12 Para-athletes and is managed by a High Performance team: